Terry V. Shaw, Associate Professor and Director, Research Division, Institute for Innovation and Implementation

-Dr. Shaw's research is focused on a line of inquiry centered on the experience of children in the child welfare system and how to leverage existing administrative data systems to improve policy and practice.
-Dr. Shaw is particularly interested in examining the pathways into and through child serving systems, focusing on opportunities for state systems to understand service overlaps, improve overall service delivery, and address the multiple needs of the children and families involved with these systems (including child, youth and family mental health; surveillance of psychotropic medication use; pathways to permanency; educational access; and access to physical health services)..
+Dr. Shaw's research is focused on a line of inquiry centered on the experience of children in child-serving systems and how to leverage existing administrative data to improve policy and practice.
+Dr. Shaw is particularly interested in examining the pathways into and through child serving systems, focusing on opportunities for state systems to understand service overlaps, improve overall service delivery, and address the multiple needs of the children and families involved with these systems.
+Dr. Shaw’s work includes child, youth and family mental health; surveillance of psychotropic medication use; pathways to permanency for youth in child welfare; educational access; and access to physical health services.
 Dr. Shaw has expertise in advanced statistical methods and extensive experience utilizing longitudinal data systems to answer questions related to service outcomes and to inform policy.

-Dr. Shaw is the Principal Investigator on a statewide evaluation of the efficiency and effectiveness of child welfare services that has a strong focus on using child welfare administrative data to inform decisions and he provides technical assistance to the state and jurisdictions in Maryland related to the proper use of administrative data in answering child welfare outcome questions.
-Dr. Shaw is also the Principal Investigator on a Multiagency data linking project known as LINKs that is enhancing our capacity to examine cross system needs of children in Maryland.
+Dr. Shaw has ongoing partnerships with the Maryland Department of Human Services, including a project examining the efficiency and effectiveness of child welfare services with a strong focus on using child welfare administrative data to inform decisions.
+Dr. Shaw works with the Maryland Longitudinal Data System Center – a state agency designed as a collaboration between the SSW, the Maryland State Department of Education, the Maryland Higher Education Commission and the Maryland Department of Labor.
+Dr. Shaw provides technical assistance to the state and jurisdictions in Maryland related to the use of administrative data in answering child welfare outcome questions.
+Dr. Shaw is the Principal Investigator on a Multiagency data linking project known as LINKs that is enhancing our capacity to examine cross system needs of children in Maryland.

-Dr. Shaw teaches data focused child welfare research and child welfare policy in the MSW program.
+Dr. Shaw coordinates the MSW/MPH dual degree program and he teaches child and family policy and data focused child welfare research in the MSW program.

 UM School of Social Work